PopSeal

 Research

-The market shows positive growth, invested consumers, and huge social engagement.
-On paper, the demand to make boba at home is there, so why don’t we see more of it?
+The market shows positive growth, invested consumers, and huge social engagement, so why don’t we see more of it?
 To better understand boba culture and the drink itself, I interviewed a bobarista at a Kung Fu Tea and the owner of Ding Tea in downtown Grand Rapids.

 Insights from Interviews

-• Fresh tapioca pearls take ~30 mins of cooking and only last 3-4 hours, making it impractical for the home.
-Shops make 2-3 batches per day.
+• Fresh tapioca pearls take ~30 mins of cooking and only last 3-4 hours.

-• About 80% of orders include tapioca pearls, with milk tea, taro, and lemonade flavors being the most popular.
+• About 80% of orders include tapioca pearls.

-• Shelf stable alternatives exist, such as crystal boba and popping boba.
-While they aren’t as popular in shops, they may lend themselves better for home users.
+• Shelf stable alternatives like crystal and popping boba exist, which may lend better for home users.

-• The seal cup serves both a functional and aesthetic purpose.
-Bobaristas will often shake the sealed cup right before serving.
+• Bobaristas will often shake the sealed cup right before serving.

 The Opportunity

 Coffee, cocktails, and ice cream thrive at shops and at home.
 Premium home equipment doesn't just serve existing demand, it creates it.
-Ninja Creami didn't target people already making ice cream at home; it inspired millions by making the process achievable and shareable.
 Boba has the ideal prerequisites: frequent high-cost purchases, strong ritual elements, and passionate Gen Z consumers.
-What's missing isn't demand, it's the product that inspires the behavior and makes it feel special.
+What's missing is the product that inspires the behavior and makes it feel special.

 Design the first consumer-focused cup sealer specifically for home use to unlock the authentic boba experience and enable “the stab moment” that defines boba culture but has never been accessible in home kitchens.